bryanmikaelian/bryanmikaelian/README.md

 - Eliminated technical debt by removing legacy billing system for Netlify's Build Minutes feature
 - Revolutionized nightly billing job architecture, reducing runtime from eight hours to three minutes (96% improvement) and significantly reducing cloud compute costs
 - Architected the strategic blueprint for a comprehensive billing system rewrite, providing critical guidance on architecture decisions and potential pitfalls based on deep system knowledge

+**Senior Backend Engineer, Billing** • January 2022 — June 2022

+Responsible for exposing new platform, billing-centric APIs for the control plane and FE to consume.
+Also helped improved and scale billing infrastructure as customer growth accelerated especially in the enterprise space.

+**Senior Backend Engineer, Growth** • October 2020 — January 2022

+Founding member of the Growth Team that helped build a team capable of running sophisticated growth experiments in the product using data backends and APIs.

+Key projects include:
+- Built comprehensive framework for Segment data collection, standardizing user activity tracking across teams
+- Established data infrastructure foundation for growth experiments leveraging Segment, Snowflake DB, Mode Analytics, and MongoDB
+- Ensured reliable delivery of millions of daily events to analytics pipelines, maintaining data integrity for product decisions

 ### Segment — *San Francisco, CA (Remote)*
 **Software Engineer** • August 2017 — October 2020